Honey badger (men's rights)

-A honey badger, or less often FeMRA (female men's rights activist), is a woman who publicly supports the men's rights movement, often in opposition to feminism.
-Female supporters are among the most prominent men's rights activists and provide breadth and legitimacy to the movement, as men are often vilified when they try to.
+A honey badger, or less often FeMRA (female men's rights activist), is a term for a woman who publicly advocates for men's rights, particularly one who also criticizes feminism.
+They are seen as important to providing breadth and legitimacy to the men's rights movement, as men may be more easily criticized as advocating only for their own interests.

-The term "Honey Badgers" was created to refer to female men's rights activists on the popular men's rights website A Voice for Men, after the viral YouTube video about the indomitable and ferocious small carnivore.
-Some of these women have joined in a group called the Honey Badger Brigade.
+The term "Honey Badgers" in this sense was coined by the curators of the men's rights website A Voice for Men, after a YouTube video about a small carnivore, the honey badger, known for being indomitable, went viral.
+The nickname has been adopted by some women, most notably an online collective known as the Honey Badger Brigade.

 Women and the men's rights movement

 20th century

 The modern men's rights movement grew alongside and either out of, or in reaction to, the second-wave feminism movement of the 1970s.
 Initially some elements of the current two movements coexisted in harmony, each interested in fighting sexism and rewriting traditional gender roles.
 The National Coalition for Men, a current men's rights group, was founded in 1977 with the goal to "promote awareness of how gender based expectations limit men legally, socially and psychologically"; at first many of its members called themselves "feminist men".
 Warren Farrell, often considered the intellectual father of the men's rights movement, was a major figure in 1970s second-wave feminism, and served on the board of the New York City National Organization for Women (NOW), one of the leading feminist groups.

 The movements diverged in later decades.
 Farrell split from NOW after it came out in favor of granting sole child custody to the mother after divorce; he began to believe that feminists were more interested in power than equality.
 His 1993 book The Myth of Male Power: Why Men are the Disposable Sex became the foundation of the men's rights movement, writing that women's choices are responsible for the gender pay gap, that men are also the victims of domestic violence, that government programs to benefit women only exacerbate inequality, and that the effect of women's sexual power was greater than any of men's societal advantages.

 Two prominent 20th-century female men's rights activists also started in the 1970s feminist movement before breaking away.
 Erin Pizzey, an English novelist and anti domestic-violence advocate, was in the UK Women's Liberation Movement, and opened Refuge, the first and largest battered women's shelter in England in 1971, before arguing that men also need support, and calling feminism "the Evil Empire".
 Anne Cools is a Barbadian-Canadian activist and politician, the first black member and the longest serving member of the Senate of Canada.
 She founded one of Canada's first battered women's shelters in 1974, before teaching that domestic violence can be from women against men as well, and trying, unsuccessfully, to pass laws ensuring both parents access to children.